Border Security and Wilderness at Big Bend

 The designation of wilderness at Big Bend National Park would NOT prevent the Border Patrol from the performance of their duties in any area of the park.
 As the Border Patrol agents and senior management embrace the wild values of Big Bend National Park, they have long conducted their mission with sensitivity to the values of the national park in mind.
 For example, the Border Patrol assists the NPS with maintenance of primitive roads in the Big Bend backcountry – but does not drive off those roads except in the most dire emergency.

-Agreements (umt.edu) and policies are in place to guide the agencies through any border security issues or needs that should arise, such as accommodating required border security infrastructure that cannot avoid being placed within wilderness, while minimizing that infrastructure’s impact upon wilderness values and the visitor experience.
+An interagency agreement which dates from the George W. Bush Administration (2006) guides the agencies through any border security issues or needs that should arise, such as accommodating required border security infrastructure that cannot avoid being placed within wilderness, while minimizing that infrastructure’s impact upon wilderness values and the visitor experience.
+This agreement has worked extremely well at Big Bend.

 Additionally, wilderness does not preclude NPS or any arm of the Department of Homeland Security, including the Border Patrol, from using necessary means to ensure life safety and respond to emergencies, including motorized equipment and helicopter landings if necessary.
 The agencies pre-plan their programs carefully, however, to minimize the circumstances where it would be needed.